ProjectPythia/pythia-foundations/foundations/github/github-setup-advanced.md

 ---

-Instead, get in the habit of clicking on the _Notifications_ icon when logged into GitHub:
+If you turn email notifications off, get in the habit of clicking on the _Notifications_ icon when logged into GitHub:

 ```{image} ../../images/GitHub_Setup_Advanced_Notifications.png
 :alt: GitHub Notifications